ThiagoIsland/Net9GenericAPI/README.md

 •⁠  ⁠~~Other CRUD methods (Add User/Pessoa, Edit User/Pessoa, Remove User/Pessoa) and Dependency Injection~~

-•⁠  ⁠Repository Layer and all others principles and concepts who makes this API be Clean ARCH
+•⁠  ⁠~~Repository Layer and all others principles and concepts who makes this API be Clean ARCH~~

 •⁠  ⁠Prometheus.NET and OpenTelemetry for observability, metrics collection and the API perfomance